Crawford School of Public Policy: Asia and the Pacific Policy Studies (APPST)

 The Asia and the Pacific Policy Studies (APPST) is the journal of Crawford School.
 It is a peer-reviewed journal that targets research in policy studies in Australia, Asia and the Pacific.

 The journal has funding support from the Australian Department of Foreign Affairs and Trade and is published online three times a year by Wiley.
-It is open-access, meaning all papers are freely available to read online and download.
+As it is open-access, all papers are freely available to read online and download.

 Asia and the Pacific Policy Society (APPSO)

 The Asia and the Pacific Policy Society (APPSO) is a community of scholars, policymakers, researchers, students and the policy-engaged public.
 It is an international association linking people engaged in public policy working across academic disciplines in the region.
-The society is based in Crawford School of Public Policy, The society was launched in July 2012 by the then Shadow Communications Minister, Malcolm Turnbull.
+The society is based in the Crawford School of Public Policy, The society was launched in July 2012 by the then Shadow Communications Minister, Malcolm Turnbull.

 The society supports the journal, Asia and the Pacific Policy Studies, and works to position academic research in the discussion of public policy in the region.
 The Membership is free and a conference is held each year.

 The society's APPSO Policy Forum is a public policy website specializing in Asia and the Pacific.
 Policyforum.net publishes essays, opinions and analysis on public policy challenge throughout the region and the world.
 Published authors include distinguished academics, former prime ministers, people employed by NGOs and postgraduate students.

-In 2016 Policy Forum launched a podcast Policy Forum Pod, which is co-presented by Martyn Pearce and Sharron Bessell.
+In 2016 Policy Forum launched the podcast, "Policy Forum Pod", which is co-presented by Martyn Pearce and Sharron Bessell.

-Advance

-Advance is Crawford School's magazine.
-Produced four times a year, the magazine features contributions from Crawford School staff and students, ANU Public Policy Fellows and public policy-engaged researchers.
-It is published with the support of the APPSO.